NancyFx/Nancy.Bootstrappers.Windsor/readme.md

 Fortunately Windsor has something different, a `PerWebRequestLifestyle` which automagically disposes of instances when the web request ends.
 Unfortunately it only works with ASP.NET.

-If you are not using ASP.NET it will automatically fall back to a transient lifestyle however this has not been tested and may result in memory leaks.
+If you are not using ASP.NET it will automatically fall back to a transient lifestyle however this has not been tested and may result in memory leaks if the components are not release properly.
 If you have problems please file an issue and I will look into it.
+There are plans to test this with the 3.0 release of Windsor

 You will need to add the following module to your web config however: